Top JIRA Metrics to Boost Productivity

 Step 2: Use Typo's Sprint Analysis for Enhanced Sprint Visibility

 Typo’s sprint analysis offers an in-depth view of your team’s progress throughout a sprint, enabling engineering managers and developers to better understand performance trends, spot blockers, and refine future planning.
-Typo integrates seamlessly with JIRA to provide real-time sprint insights, including data on team velocity, task distribution, and completion rates.
+Typo integrates seamlessly with JIRA sprint insights to provide real-time sprint insights, including data on team velocity, task distribution, and completion rates.

 Key features of Typo’s sprint analysis: